Triage (film): Plot

-Joaquin's is patient and persistent in getting Mark to face his own memories.
+Joaquin is patient and persistent in getting Mark to face his own memories.
 Joaquin is particularly curious as to why Mark is more concerned with bringing bodies back to their families rather than survival or death.
 While Mark is drawing a picture of the area he and David were situated, Diane (Kelly Reilly), David's pregnant wife and Elena enter the apartment and Joaquin tells him he has to come clean with what happened.
 A flashback reveals that Mark followed David when he decided to leave early.
 While walking back to the Kurdish camp, they were shelled, which resulted in David losing both of his legs.
 Mark tried to carry him back.

 After he tells them this story, Diane begins labour, and is taken to the hospital, where she delivers a baby girl.
 Mark, Elena, and Joaquin visit Diane in the hospital.
 Unable to tell Diane the "end of the story," Mark walks up to the roof and considers jumping.
 Joaquin and Elena follow him and he tells them that he had jumped in a river with David's arms wrapped around his neck and that once in the water, he could no longer breathe.
 He released David from his grip and let him go.
 He tearfully admits that he felt guilty about not bringing him home, and Elena embraces him.

 The film ends with a quote attributed to Plato: (Note: The quote is not found in Plato's works and the earliest known source for the quote is from philosopher George Santayana in 1922.)
 "Only the dead see the end of the war."